WOLFALEN/WS-PVP-MENU/README.md

-# WS-PVP-MENU
-WOLF DEVELOPMENTS PVP MENU

 # PVP MENU

 **what is mMenu?**

-This is a weapon, health , armour and teleporting menu.
+This is a weapon, vehicle spawner and a teleporting menu.
 It's also known as a PvP menu that can be used only in a red zone (This is optional).